 If you own an ALS-500, don't expect the output power to be a full 500 watts PEP.
 Following the aforementioned setup routine, the crossover point averages about 425 to 450 watts PEP depending on the input voltage, and that's as hard as you want to drive one, excessive IMD levels notwithstanding!
 If you look at the input schematic, you'll notice that the circuitry contains 12, 100 Ω, metal film swamping resistors in a series/parallel arrangement.
 Excessive drive will cause these resistors to eventually increase in value, increasing the chances of blowing the finals.

 You'd think with all of the modern, computer-controlled devices, someone would come up with an easy way to automatically select the proper amplifier bandpass filter by reading data from the transceiver.
 Well, that's sort of happened.
-For example, THP's HL-450 interfaces with most modern mobile transceivers via their respective data ports; Icom's CI-V port is an example.
+For example, THP's HL-450 (now out of production) interfaces with most modern mobile transceivers via their respective data ports; Icom's CI-V port is an example.
 When you change bands, the amplifier follows.
-What's more, the HL-450 interface provides PTT and ALC buffering, making installation a little easier, but not necessarily simpler.

 SGC takes a little different approach with their SG500.
 Although the ALC is worthless (it is positive going after all), the amplifier sports automatic band selection, and even has RF keying.
 Speaking from experience, automatic band selection (correct bandpass filter actually) is a Godsend, if the amplifier doesn't have a direct data-reading interface.
 If you use manual control for band selection, no matter how careful you are, sooner or later, you'll transmit into the wrong bandpass filter, and you'll be in for an expensive fix!